 Male and female workers share many similarities in terms of personality and emotional intelligence, especially at the senior leadership level.
 However, the factors leading to their success continue to be influenced by stereotypical gender beliefs.

-This is one of the conclusions from an extensive study of UK workers by MSc student Alexandra Jégou-Danon and Dr Luke Treglown, University College London, presented today, Thursday 2nd May, at the British Psychological Society annual conference in Harrogate.
+This is one of the conclusions from an extensive study of UK workers by MSc student Alexandra Jégou-Danon and Luke Treglown, PhD from University College London, presented today, Thursday 2nd May, at the British Psychological Society annual conference in Harrogate.

 Over 80,000 UK workers, representing 22 different industries, completed assessments as part of their own HR procedures.
 Over 11,000 senior executives participated.
 The assessments rated their leadership skills, self-awareness, mood control, problem solving, and independent thinking, among other attributes.